[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 The village closest to you is Toganoura, and the one at the farthest cape is Shiotoura.
 From a manuscript of "Oga no Suzukaze" (Oga's Suzukaze) in the Akita Prefectural Museum

-Masumi stayed one night in Toga-no-ura, then traveled south alongToga Bayencountering rain at Shioto-no-hama (Toga-shiohama, Oga City), where she stayed the night.
+Masumi stayed one night in Toga-no-ura, and the next day traveled south alongToga Bay,where she encountered rain and stayed the night at Shioto-no-hama (Toga-shiohama, Oga City).
 Shioto-no-hama is now the site of the Oga Aquarium.
-"Oga no Suzukaze" ends here, and she continues writing "Oga no Shimakaze" (Island Wind of Oga).
+"Oga no Suzukaze" ends here, and she continues with "Oga no Shimakaze".

-Viewing the complex coastline and strange rock formations of the southwest from a dugout canoe (Oga no Shimakaze)
+[Oga Island Breeze]Enjoy views of the complex coastline and unique rock formations of the southwestern part of Oga Island from a dugout canoe.

 The journey began on July 13th, departing from Shiodonoura.
 From Shiodonoura, he boarded a dugout canoe and traveled south along the west coast of the Oga Peninsula, viewing the strange rock formations and leaving behind many drawings

-From Shioto onwards, the terrain continues to become complex, with rocks of various shapes lining the cape and several fishing ports in small bays.
-The boat arrived at our accommodation, a fishing port called Kamonoura (Kamoaosa, Oga City) in the centre of the west coast
+Beyond Shioto, the terrain becomes intricate, with various shaped rocks lining the capes and numerous fishing ports in the small bays.
+The boat arrived at its lodging, a fishing port called Kamo-no-ura (Kamo-Aosa, Oga City), located in the central part of the west coast

 Experience Bon Odori at Kamo Aosa